PremyslCech/kNN-joins-spark/README.md

 	EXACT - exact k-NN join
 	APPROX - heuristic approximate k-NN join
 	EPSILON_APPROX - epsilon guaranted approximate k-NN join

+	EXACT_BOUNDS - computes upper bounds for the EXACT variant APPROX_BOUNDS - computes upper bounds for the APPROX variant - can be used to predict parameters performance (see our paper)

 ## Naive exact kNN join